shamansir/rpd/docs/sections/api.md

 ```javascript
 ```

-When you need more details, head safely to the [Toolkits](./toolkits.html) section, which is the tutorial for writing your very own toolkit.
+Note: When you need more details, head safely to the [Toolkits](./toolkits.html) section, which is the tutorial for writing your very own toolkit.

 <!-- ##### `prepare` : `function()` -->